meanmotionresonances/resonances/README.md

-The database of the Mean Motion Resonances
+<a href='http://resonances.univ.szczecin.pl'>The database of the Mean Motion Resonances</a>
 ==========================================

 This database includes data about planetary systems in which mean motion resonances exist.